-- Ensuring effective systems for accounting, financial record keeping, payments to employees and creditors. - Receiving the draft Financial Statements and reporting to the board with recommendations. - Keeping under review all matters (including governance, management, quality, reputation and finance) with potential for impact on the University's financial position and viability, and its capacity to achieve its strategic and operational objectives. - Advising the Board on the appointment and remuneration of internal and external auditors, considering and advising the Board on external audit reports and management letters, and reviewing and agreeing the scope and priorities of the annual internal audit plan. - Reporting annually to the board and to the OfS on the adequacy and effectiveness of the internal financial and risk monitoring and risk control system, arrangements to deliver value for money, the management and quality of data provided to agencies, implementation of recommendations by internal and external auditors, and compliance with the CUC's Code of Governance.
+- Ensuring effective systems for accounting, financial record keeping, payments to employees and creditors. - Receiving the draft financial statements and reporting to the Board with recommendations. - Keeping under review all matters (including governance, management, quality, reputation and finance) with potential for impact on the University's financial position and viability, and its capacity to achieve its strategic and operational objectives. - Advising the Board on the appointment and remuneration of internal and external auditors, considering and advising the Board on external audit reports and management letters, and reviewing and agreeing the scope and priorities of the annual internal audit plan. - Reporting annually to the Board and to the OfS on the adequacy and effectiveness of the internal financial and risk monitoring and risk control system, arrangements to deliver value for money, the management and quality of data provided to agencies, and, implementation of recommendations by internal and external auditors.